 And again, I don’t them.
 Not one bit.

-- 12 Bonus: This is the best way to find alternative affiliate programs to Amazon:
+- 7 Video: Ways to find alternative affiliate programs to Amazon:

 - Find another affiliate network that will accept you and even if they pay 1% higher, join that.